Altitude sickness helicopter rescue at Everest Base Camp, Nepal

 The MountainKick response when AMS symptoms appear:

-2. Rest, hydrate, monitor.
+• Rest, hydrate, monitor.
 For mild symptoms at a new altitude, rest with continuous monitoring.
-Encourage the trekker to drink water and eat if possible.

-4. If symptoms worsen or don’t improve, descend.
-Even 300-500m of descent brings significant relief in most cases.
+• If symptoms worsen or do not improve, descend.
+Even 300 to 500m of descent brings significant relief in most cases.
 Descending at night is preferable to waiting until morning if symptoms are worsening.

-5. Horses and mules for assisted descent.
-On routes where pack animals are available, including sections of the Annapurna and Langtang routes, guides arrange horse or mule transport for trekkers who cannot walk down safely.
-This is not a last resort; it’s used whenever descent needs to happen faster than a trekker can manage on foot.
+• Horses and mules for assisted descent.
+On routes where pack animals are available, guides arrange horse or mule transport for trekkers who cannot walk down safely.

-6. Helicopter evacuation for severe cases.
-If symptoms indicate HACE or HAPE, or if the trekker cannot descend safely by other means, evacuation is arranged immediately.
-MountainKick works with Air Dynasty and other operators depending on availability and the trekker’s location.
-Evacuation from most points on Nepal’s main routes can be arranged within 1-3 hours in daylight.
+• Helicopter evacuation for severe cases.
+If symptoms indicate HACE or HAPE, evacuation is arranged immediately.
+Evacuation from most points on Nepal’s main routes can be arranged within 1 to 3 hours in daylight.

 Your travel insurance details are collected before the trek begins.
 In a helicopter evacuation, the operator needs insurance confirmation to dispatch.
-This is why valid high-altitude rescue insurance is non-negotiable, not a box-ticking exercise.
+This is why valid high-altitude rescue insurance is non-negotiable.
 For guidance on what your policy must cover, read our Nepal trekking insurance guide.

 Trekker riding a horse near Tatopani on descent — assisted evacuation Nepal